alexfernandez/alexfernandez.github.io/2017/jsdayes-2017-cost.md

 The second most disappointing aspect of the conference was food.
 Not everyone complained:
+apparently lunch was not all bad, but the best part was really scarce and was over quickly, leaving us with the infamous "white buns from hell".

 In our defense, we used the same provider as last year, which was plentiful and very well valued by attendees.

+The remaining meals were OK,
+in quality and quantity,
+and saved us from utter shame.

+You may think that with a budget of around €20 per person you can do much better than we did.
+Think again.
+Providing catering for 600 people is a completely different problem than for 6.
+There's three meals a day
+Don't forget vegan and gluten-free options.

 ### Organization